Hamza-Adnan/C-Sharp-Nes-Emulator/README.md

 microcontroller located on the cartridge connecting both the ROM and RAM chips called the **MAPPER**

 ## Specifications

 Controls:
-A is A
+- A --> A
-S is B
+- S --> B
-Enter is Start
+- Enter --> Start
-Space is Select
+- Space --> Select
+- Right-Click in the window to access extra functions like
+- Pause
+- ScreenShot
+- Renderer Change
+- And Filtering

 **This Program Can Render DirectX/OpenGL depending on which your system supports.
 (Software renderer is included but not recomended because it is TOO SLOW)**